What does it mean to volunteer at BuildingEnergy Boston?

 - Option B: Attend the conference for one day.
 We will assign you 5 hours of work duty and you will have four hours free (on the same day when you volunteer).

 First, you need to make sure your NESEA membership is current.
 You can renew or become a member here.
 If you have questions about your membership, contact Membership Manager Katie Schendel at email@example.com.
 The next step is to familiarize yourself with the volunteer/work exchange responsibilities below.

 Examples of volunteer tasks

 Registration support: We need a few friendly, eager people to help at the registration booth throughout the day, each day, but especially first thing in the morning (morning people welcome!).
 Good people skills are a must.
 Typing wizardry is also helpful.

 Session volunteers: Usually two per room.
 You need to arrive in the session or workshop room 30 minutes before the start of the session, and introduce yourself to the session chair and speakers.
 You'll check conference badges and take tickets at the door, assist speakers and the chairperson, act as timekeeper, and coordinate lighting, seating, water, and room comfort.
-If an A/V issue arises, you may have to track down the on-site A/V professional or a NESEA staffer, or contact the Seaport World Trade Center.
+If an A/V issue arises, you may have to track down the on-site A/V professional or a NESEA staffer, or contact venue staff.
 You'll also count and record the number of attendees in each session, and collect legible signatures for continuing education credits (very important to attendees!).
 This type of volunteering ususally requires that you attend a workshop the morning of your volunteer-time.
 New this year: We will ask session volunteers to stay in one room all day, and then get the next day free.
 We think that this will help to simplify scheduling.

 Aggressively cheerful greeters: Greeters direct traffic in the lobby and at escalators and help attendees find their way to workshops, sessions, registration, bathrooms, and so on.
 Very cheerful, helpful, and patient people are needed for this job.